The River of Stars (novel)

 The River of Stars is a 1913 novel by the British writer Edgar Wallace.
 It was part of a series of stories in which the character of Commissioner Sanders appears, set in British West Africa.

-Adaption
+Adaptation

 In 1921 it was turned into a silent British film of the same title directed by Floyd Martin Thornton and starring Teddy Arundell.
 It was produced by Stoll Pictures, Britain's leading film company at the time.